nickfogle/fast.htacess/README.md

-# Increase Performance with faster load times using .htaccess.
+# Increase Performance with .htaccess.
 ## Htaccess files are read on every request, so changes in these files take immediate effect